Copying a content item

 • Video

 Cloning works differently to copying.
 When you clone an item, some settings on the clone remain connected to the original item and will inherit updates.
 Cloning is primarily intended for content sharing between partner websites that use the same language.
-For detailed information, see the alternative article below:
+For detailed information, see Cloning a content item.

 Copy an item

-To make a copy of a item, first find the item on the main Search page.
+To make a copy of an item, first find the item on the Search page.

 To find an item from another site: